Chapter 5.1

 Customer Deposits

-Customer deposits are payments received before goods or services are delivered.
-They represent a liability until earned.
+Customer deposits are payments received before goods are shipped or services are rendered.
+They create deferred revenue liabilities that are recognized when the actual sale is completed.

 Transactions Customers Accept Customer Payments Customer Deposit